petrul/miniosamap/README.md

 bucket[key] = content

 See?
 I told you.
-It's a map.
+Minio's a map.